Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Conclusion

 With these parameter derivatives, we construct the shape gradient with respect to displacements of the plasma boundary.
 This provides information on how to deform the plasma surface in order to reduce the normal field error or coil complexity.
 Several constraints are enforced in order to ensure that the regularization parameter used in the REGCOIL code is chosen to target engineering constraints and that the winding surface maintains a uniform displacement from the plasma surface.
-This shape gradient provides intuition about what kinds of plasma shapes are consistent with simpler coils.
+While the constraint on the winding surface amplifies high-frequency noise in the plasma boundary, as higher-order derivatives of the position vector are required, such noise can be reduced with the application of our proposed poloidal angle.
+The resulting shape gradient provides intuition about what kinds of plasma shapes are consistent with simpler coils.
 The results presented in Section \ref{sec:shape_gradient_metrics} indicate that both convex and concave curvature of the plasma boundary are associated with coil complexity.
+The correlation between concavity of the plasma boundary and coil complexity has been noted in the literature \citep{landreman2016,Paul2018}.
+Furthermore, we note that several coil design studies have indicated increased normal field error near convex regions \citep{Strickler2003,Zhu2018}.
+We remark that convex surface shapes are sometimes easy to produce with external coils, such as the x-point of a diverted tokamak.
+Further analysis of such cases is necessary to distinguish if these trends are captured by our shape gradient method.